A history of the hotel and our many distinguished guests

 The striking church of the Holy Trinity, erected in the Gothic style in 1832, can be seen by the riverside, parallel to the South Mall.
 The Imperial Hotel is therefore, very much part of the growth and life of Cork from 1816 onwards.
 Its coach-yard in Pembroke Street witnessed all the excitement of the arrival of the stage coaches with the pageantry of the coach master, the guard, the ostlers, the blacksmith, the steaming horses, the baggage men and the travellers for whom the hotel was journey’s end.

-After negotiating the Irish Free State Treaty in 1921, Michael Collins spent his last night on earth in room 115 at the Imperial before he was shot on that fateful day in August 1922 at Béal na Bláth, West Cork.
+After negotiating the Irish Free State Treaty in 1921, Michael Collins spent his last night on earth at the Imperial before he was shot on that fateful day on 22nd August 1922 at Béal na Bláth, West Cork.

 The Imperial Hotel has welcomed many other notable guests coming by coach or by car, the great Irish painter, Daniel Maclise stayed here, the novelist William Makepeace, Thackeray took tea in the lounge with Father Theobald Mathew, the Apostle of Temperance, Charles Dickens gave a reading in the Clarence Room, Daniel O’Connell addressed a glittering assemblage there and Liszt gave a Piano recital.